 10 Things You Didn't Realize Were Invented in the 1970s

-From the first mobile phone to the Rubik's Cube, check out some of the most impactful inventions from the decade of disco.
+From the first mobile phone to the Rubik's Cube, check out some of the most impactful inventions from the 1970s.

-In the 1970s, the world made huge strides towards developing some of the most useful and impactful inventions of all time, ultimately setting the stage for some of the most advanced products today.
+The world made huge strides in the 1970s, developing some of the most useful and impactful inventions of all time and ultimately setting the stage for some of the most advanced products today.

-In 1971, IBM reshaped the way people thought about data storage when it released one of the earliest and most convenient mediums: the floppy disk.
-And if it weren’t for Motorola’s 1973 invention of the first mobile phone, you might not have that smartphone sitting in your hand right now.
-Or think about life without email.
-Without computer engineer Ray Tomlinson and then-14-year-old genius Shiva Ayyadurai, the world may be a different place (for better or worse, depending on the current state of your inbox).
+IBM reshaped the way people thought about data storage in 1971, when it released the floppy disk.
+And if it weren’t for Motorola’s invention in 1973, you might not have that smartphone sitting in your hand right now.
+The same goes for email: Without computer engineer Ray Tomlinson and then-14-year-old genius Shiva Ayyadurai, the world may be a different place (for better or worse, depending on the current state of your inbox).

 From the first mobile phone to the Rubik’s Cube to barcodes, some of the world’s greatest inventions emerged during the '70s.
 Check out these 10 things you probably didn’t realize were invented then.

-There’s much controversy over who the founder of email is.
-In 1971, Ray Tomlinson, a computer programmer at research and design company Bolt Beranek and Newman (today BBN Technologies), created text-based messaging between company computers through the network ARPANET using the “@” symbol to route messages.
+There’s much controversy about who the inventor of email is.
+Ray Tomlinson, a computer programmer at research and design company Bolt Beranek and Newman (today BBN Technologies), created text-based messaging between company computers through the network ARPANET In 1971 by using the “@” symbol to route messages.

-The other story belongs to V.A.
-Shiva Ayyadurai.
-In 1978, 14-year-old Ayyadurai built an electronic messaging platform in 1978 when he was 14 years old, basing it off the internal communication system at the University of Medicine and Dentistry in Newark, N.J., where he was a research fellow.
+Meanwhile, V.A.
+Shiva Ayyadurai built an electronic messaging platform in 1978 when he was 14 years old, basing it off the internal communication system at the University of Medicine and Dentistry in Newark, N.J., where he was a research fellow.
 In 1982, Ayyadurai was awarded the copyright for “EMAIL.”

-Today, disputes remain over who the true father of email is.
+However, disputes still remain over who the true inventor of email is.

-In 1949, while sitting on a beach in Miami, a spurt of inspiration hit inventor Norman Joseph Woodland.
+While sitting on a Miami beach in 1949, a spurt of inspiration hit inventor Norman Joseph Woodland.
 He drew in the sand an outline of what would today become one of the most effective retail inventions of all time -- the UPC, otherwise known as the barcode.
 Inspired by Morse Code, which he learned in the Boy Scouts, Woodland patented his idea in 1952.

-If you weren't around before the 70s, then this issue probably never came to mind.
-From pollution to injuries, the pull-tab from aluminum beverage cans were hazardous, enough so that it caused much discussion in the science community, beverage industry and media.
+The previous pull-tab from aluminum beverage cans were hazardous enough to caus discussion in the science community, beverage industry and media.
 “Aluminum pull-tabs are now common elements of our environment and inevitable offenders as foreign bodies in the esophagus,” a 1970s article from the Journal of Pediatrics noted.

 Luckily, an engineer for Reynolds Metals, Daniel F. Cudzik, came up with the “Sta-Tab” -- which today are the push-through pop-tops we see on cans.
 Cudzik patented his idea in 1975 and by 1976, a majority of beverage companies adapted the new can design.

-The first digital camera was created by Kodak engineer Steven Sasson in December 1975.
-Although it wasn’t the type of camera you’d take to document a family vacation -- at eight pounds, the camera took 0.01 megapixel black and white photographs that were recorded onto a cassette tape.
-One image took nearly 23 seconds to take, and could only be seen when the camera was connected to a television set.
+The first digital camera was invented by Kodak engineer Steven Sasson in December 1975, even though it wasn’t the type of camera you’d take to document a family vacation.
+It weighed eight pounds, took 0.01 megapixel black-and-white photographs that were recorded onto a cassette tape.
+One image took nearly 23 seconds to take and could only be seen when the camera was connected to a television set.